MEDSsnowtoday/.github/profile/README.md

 There are four public repositories within this organization.
 These repositories form the foundation of the group's capstone project.

+Review our organizations [Codes of Coduct](https://github.com/MEDSsnowtoday/.github/blob/main/CODE_OF_CONDUCT.md) - a guideline of expectations for our community.

 ## Contributing

 Suggestions for improvements to the code or documentation is welcome and encouraged.
 Please submit questions, comments, or code via issues or pull requests on either of the repositories.
-Please contact the creators of this project organization via the student's GitHub links listed below.
+Contact the creators of this project organization via the student's GitHub links listed below.

 **Students**